shieldworks/aegis-web/docs/philosophy.md

 [memory-protection]: https://en.wikipedia.org/wiki/Memory_protection "Memory Protection (Wikipedia)"

 Therefore, reading a variable’s value from a process’s memory is practically impossible unless you attach a debugger to it.
+And that makes keeping plain text secrets in memory (*and nowhere else than memory*) crucial.

-For disaster recovery, Aegis can back up an encrypted version of its state on the file system; however, the data it actively dispatches to workloads will always be stored in memory.
+For disaster recovery, Aegis (*by default*) backs up encrypted version of its state on the file system; however, the plain text secrets that **Aegis Safe** dispatches to workloads will always be stored in memory.

 ## Resilient By Default